-It’s a neat light, and it has impressive throw.
-I’m less sure about the charge base though – there seems to be persistent relatively high current, and once the light is charged that can only go to making heat.
-So it’s not a light that I’d say to leave on the charge base, but that removes one of it’s best features – that it comes on when power goes off.
+It’s a neat light, and it has an impressive throw.
+I’m less sure about the charging base though – there seems to be persistent relatively high current, and once the light is charged that can only go to making heat.
+So it’s not a light that I’d say to leave on the charging base, but that removes one of its best features – that it comes on when the power goes off.

 The Big Table

 |Claimed Lumens (lm)||1100|